aframevr/aframe/docs/introduction/best-practices.md

 - Update `position`, `rotation`, `scale`, and `visible` using at the three.js level (`el.object3D.position`, `el.object3D.rotation`, `el.object3D.scale`,
   `el.object3D.visible`) to avoid overhead on `.setAttribute`.
+- If you need to create, remove and re-create many entities of the same type, use the **[pool component][pool]** to pre-generate and reuse entities.
+This avoids the cost of creating entities on the fly and reduces garbage collection.
 - When using the animation component, [animate values directly][animationdirect] which will skip `.setAttribute` and animate JS values directly.
 For example, instead of `material.opacity`, animate